cegeka/batchers/README.md

 1. application
 contains the domain + business logic, services for sending email + generate PDFs

-* batch
+2. batch
 SpringBatch configuration (Jobs/Steps/Reader/Writers/Processors/Listeners definitions)

-* infrastructure
+3. infrastructure
 PersistenceConfig + PropertyPlaceHolderConfig

-* stubwebservice
+4. stubwebservice
-simulates an external service (eg: payments) it can be configured to timeout&fail for specific employees: taxcalculator-stubwebservice.properties stubwebservice.blacklistemployees - employee ids for which the server responds with a 500 internal server error, and how many times stubwebservice.timeoutemployees - employee ids for which the server times out
+Simulates an external service (eg: payments).

+It can be configured to timeout&fail for specific employees: taxcalculator-stubwebservice.properties

+stubwebservice.blacklistemployees - employee ids for which the server responds with a 500 internal server error, and how many times

+stubwebservice.timeoutemployees - employee ids for which the server times out

-* presentation
+5. presentation
-one page - employees table
-run job functions
+Shows the employee table and allows the job to be run manually.

 ## Spring Batch Configuration
 We started from the idea that we will have a list of employees for which we run a __job__ with the following __steps__: